mre/envy/README.md

 with `.env` files.
 Also I need the same environment variables in a few unrelated
 projects and I don't want to keep the `.env` files in sync.

-Thus, envy was born.
+Thus, the idea for envy was born.

 It uses a config file that defines what environment variables to set for each folder.
-The first regular expression that matches a path will be used.
+The first regular expression that matches a path wins.

 Run `envy edit` to open the config file.
-(On macOS, this file is located at `/Users/<user>/Library/Application Support/Envy/Config.toml`)
+(On macOS, this file is located at `/Users/<user>/Library/Application Support/Envy/Config.toml`.)

 ```toml
 [[paths]]